James Allason

-Lieutenant Colonel James Harry Allason, (6 September 1912 – 16 June 2011) was a British Conservative Party politician, sportsman, and former military planner who worked with Lord Mountbatten and Winston Churchill.
-At the time of his death, he was the oldest living former member of the House of Commons.
+Lieutenant Colonel James Harry Allason, (6 September 1912 – 16 June 2011) was a British Conservative Party politician, sportsman, and former military planner who served as Member of Parliament (MP) for Hemel Hempstead from the 1959 general election until his defeat in the October 1974 general election.
+He worked in the military with Lord Louis Mountbatten and Winston Churchill.
+At the time of his death, he was the oldest living former member of the British House of Commons.

 Military career

 The son of Brigadier General Walter Allason by his wife Katherine Hamilton Poland, daughter of Vice Admiral James Augustus Poland, James Allason was raised primarily by a great-aunt following the death of his mother in 1913 protecting the infant James in a fall down stairs.
 Allason was a great-grandson of the architect Thomas Allason.

 Allason was educated at Haileybury and Imperial Service College and the Royal Military Academy, Woolwich.
 He served as an officer in the British Army for 24 years from 1930 to 1954, including in India, Ceylon and Burma, rising to the rank of lieutenant colonel.
 He joined the Royal Artillery in 1932, transferring to the 3rd Carabiniers in 1937.
 A gifted mathematician, he addressed the problem of using magnetic compasses with tanks: the Allason Sun Compass was adopted for use throughout the Asian theatre.

 Allason worked with the Supreme Allied Commander, Admiral Lord Louis Mountbatten, as joint planning staff officer in South East Asia Command and was wounded while commanding tanks during the Burma campaign.
 He subsequently occupied a similar post as senior military planner at the War Office in London, answering Winston Churchill's queries and providing briefings in the Cabinet War Rooms.
 His last planning task was to advise on the logistics of withdrawing from Palestine.
 From 1950 to 1954, he served at the War Office in charge of army discipline.